Definition: Evil is that which diminishes, interferes with

 straightforward since others need not be involved.

-However, what can I say except that I pity you if you
+What can I say except that I pity you if you

 think that evil is just your own personal illusion!